-NeMe is a non profit, Cyprus registered cultural NGO founded in November 2004.
-NeMe works on two platforms – a virtual and an itinerant one – and focuses on contemporary theories and their intersection with the arts.
+NeMe (/ˈniːm/) is a non profit, Cyprus registered cultural NGO founded in November 2004.
+NeMe works on three platforms – a virtual, a permanent and an itinerant one – and focuses on contemporary theories and their intersection with the arts.

 NeMe’s itinerant platform, the IMCA (Independent Museum of Contemporary Art) presents NeMe projects which include, exhibitions, publications, performances, new media events, lectures, workshops and archives.
 The form of the IMCA is determined as a practice or process by the nature of each project with the notion of the exhibition “space” being constantly revised and redefined.

 neme.org provides a service by publishing critical texts and filtered cultural information which includes arts news and calls.
 A forum is also offered and openness for public discussion is encouraged.
 A concise list of latest entries for these is maintained on our homepage.

 The founders of NeMe are Helene Black, Yiannis Colakides and Konstantinos Sophocleous.
 NeMe has 23 members.

 This site is NeMe’s first major ongoing project and has been on line since 27 February 2005.

 - Encourage the circulation and discourse of ideas, experience, knowledge and views

 - Inform about International arts events and news

 - Inform about international arts calls and opportunities